 And she did?
 Nothing at all.

-BC NDP MLA’s have repeatedly refused to call to reopen it over the years despite multiple requests in town hall meetings, online and on talk radio.
+BC NDP MLA’s have repeatedly refused to call to reopen it over the years despite multiple requests in in-person town hall meetings, online and on talk radio.

 But the past leader of BC Conservative John Cummins and other BCCP candidates last election committed to reopening the BC Adult ADHD clinic.